AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 8. Remaining movement available this turn
 9. Time limit remaining (as a percentage of the time limit)

 Additionally, a reward of `5` was given if `Leotris` was the winner.
-Otherwise, a reward of `0` was given if `Leotris` had reached the "time limit" (1500 actions) or his hit points were reduced to zero.
+Otherwise, a reward of `0` was given if `Leotris` had reached the "time limit" (1500 actions) or his hit points are reduced to zero.

 ## Results and Discussion